Asset management is the latest buzzword. A lot of people are talking about it, and they all think they need it. But what exactly is asset management?

 Allowing fast access to metadata and low-resolution versions of footage for the creation of rapid virtual clips and EDLs

 Supporting data models and open file formats such as AAF and MXF

 Being flexible and scalable enough to work with existing technologies and future technologies that might be added to scale system capacity

 Bearing in mind the above benefits, you must weigh the risks discussed and determine the ROI by carefully considering your expectations.
 But your thorough preparation will be rewarded with a system that satisfies both users and management.

-C. Jason Mancebo is senior technology manager for the Media Industries division at SGI.
-He can be contacted at email@example.com.
+C. Jason Mancebo is senior technology manager for the Media Industries division at SGI in Mountain View, CA. He can be contacted at firstname.lastname@example.org.